 Soft paper is rolled tightly into a mold until the desired shape is achieved.
 The raw shapes are then covered with a starchy solution and oven dried.
 The final product has a smooth, easy to paint surface.

 DIY Craft project examples

-Here a few projects that we thought would give you an idea of the wide array of possibilities.
-The great thing is that these are probably just a drop in the ocean of project ideas.
+Here are a few projects that we thought would give you an idea of the wide array of possibilities.
 There are many creative ways of using spun cotton forms.

 For more DIY project ideas, do not hesitate to check out our tutorial section.

 We hope you enjoyed learning about spun cotton shapes.
 At Spunnys, we are crazy about spun cotton and spun cotton projects.
 So do not hesitate to ask any questions, it’s always a pleasure to reply.
 Happy crafting to all of you.